ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial1-phase-transition/README.md

 We assume that you have already loaded the trajectory into the GUI.
 (If not, go back to the previous step.)
-Now, find the analysis called "Temperature".
-It belongs to the group called "Thermodynamics".
+In the Actions tab, find the analysis called "Temperature".
+It is located in 'Analysis -> Thermodynamics -> Temperature'.
 You can pick the interpolation order used for the determination of velocities.
 In the script 'mdanse_inputs/script2_temperature.py' we are using the 3rd order interpolation.
 Run the analysis, saving the output